Skip to main content

 Bonya

-A traditional dish of pumpkin or squash leaves cooked with tomatoes, onions, and sometimes groundnut powder.
-Similar to nkhwani but with a different leaf base, bonya is nutritious and commonly served as a side dish with nsima.
+Pumpkin or squash leaves cooked down with tomatoes, onions, and sometimes groundnut powder.
+It is close to nkhwani but uses a different leaf, and it most often comes as a side with nsima.

 Regional Specialties & Local Favorites